automerge/automerge-repo-keyhive/README.md

 # Keyhive Network Adapter

-Contains two `automerge-repo` `NetworkAdapter` implementations:

-- `KeyhiveServerAdapter`
-- `KeyhiveClientAdapter`

-Each of these wraps a lower-level `NetworkAdapter` (e.g. for WebSocket connections) and uses a Keyhive `Signer` to sign data before sending messages and verify signatures upon receiving messages.
+Provides a `NetworkAdapter` implementation called `KeyhiveNetworkAdapter`.
+This wraps a lower-level `NetworkAdapter` (e.g. for WebSocket connections) and uses a Keyhive `Signer` to sign data before sending messages and verify signatures upon receiving messages.